okikelabs/website/content/blog/hello-world.md

 ## Why Okikelabs?

-The name reflects who we are: builders, experimenters, and dreamers. [_òkìkè_](https://nkowaokwu.com/word?word=okike&id=648376ba442b09f5a27e5caf) means creation in Igbo, a reminder of our Nigerian roots and the power of creating something out of nothing.
+The name reflects who we are: builders, experimenters, and dreamers. [_òkìkè_](https://nkowaokwu.com/word?word=okike&id=648376ba442b09f5a27e5caf) means creation in Igbo, a reminder of our Nigerian roots and the power to create something out of nothing.
 Paired with “labs,” it embodies the spirit of experimentation and the willingness to try, fail, learn, and improve.

 <!-- But Okikelabs is more than just a name.
 It’s a vision—a promise to ourselves and the people we aim to serve. -->